vzamyati/2048_wong-kar_wai/README.md

 # DESCRIPTION

-Educational project in School 42 (UNIT Factory Kiev).
+Educational project in School 42 (UNIT Factory Kyiv).
 Task: Write replication of the game 2048 in the C language for 48 hours.
 We with [apakhomo](https://gitlab.com/omentes/) ended for 13 hours.

 The game is written in C language with the use of the library ncurses.